DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/OTHER/FAQ.md

 :--                                                 |:--                      |:--

 ### Voyage tracking
-Error	                                              | How to fix              | Method to fix :--                                                 |:--                      |:--
+Error	message                                       | How to fix              | Method to fix :--                                                 |:--                      |:--